 How Do I Get a Straight Drywall Joint?

-Tips for preparing the framing and detailing inside corners to avoid inconsistencies in tough areas.
+Myron Ferguson shares tips for preparing framing and for detailing inside corners to avoid inconsistencies in tough areas.

 I’m working on a dormer addition and want to get the ceiling right.
 In particular, I’m worried about the off-angle tape joint in the drywall between the sloped ceiling and the flat section.
 Any tips?